Teacher-student training improves accuracy and efficiency of machine learning interatomic potentials: Results and Discussion

 \subsection{Student MLIP Surpasses the Teacher~}

 We apply the ``Born Again''~\cite{furlanello2018born} teacher-student training to HIPNN.
-The student and teacher models have the same of trainable weights.
+The `Born Again' method was introduced in the Ref~\cite{furlanello2018born}, and it is a variant of the teacher-student training where both models have exact same architecture and number of trainable weights.
+The central aim of the `Born Again' method is to train a student model that surpasses the teacher's accuracy.
+This is in contrast to knowledge distillation, where the aim is to improve the accuracy of smaller student models that have fewer trainable weights than the teacher models.
 We show that student models trained to the ground truth data and the teacher model's auxiliary outputs and can surpass the teacher by using an loss scheduler.

 Initially, we use the static loss function in Eq.~\ref{eq_loss} to find that student MLIPs achieve comparable errors to the teachers.
 However, then we utilize a loss scheduler to dynamically update the weights $w_A, w_F, w_E$ during the training as summarized in Table~\ref{tabel:loss_scheduler} in Appendix~\ref{app:hyper}.
+The weights in the loss function were chosen to favor the teacher's knowledge in the early stages of the training and emphasizing the QM data in the later stages, so that the student can surpass the accuracy on the QM.
+The values of the weight schedule were determined through manual hyper parameter tuning.
 The final weights of the students' loss function match that of that of the static weights of the teacher MLIP.
 The student models' Energy RMSE of $0.37 \pm 0.02~\mathrm{eV}$, and force RMSE of $0.083 \pm 0.003~\mathrm{eV/\si{\angstrom}}$ is lower than the teacher models errors, energy RMSE of $0.38 \mathrm{eV}$, and force RMSE of $0.092~\mathrm{eV/\si{\angstrom}}$.
 This shows that the BA teacher-student approach improves the force accuracy by about $10\%$, which shares the same model architecture and underlying training data.